From Spiral to Tree

 Read row by row: there is a flow of logic from left to right.
 Each row is examined and explained in more detail in the next topic.

-Better viewing: narrow or close left navigation column; use browser zoom if needed.
+Better viewing: Use browser zoom if needed.

 Root Origin RL/PH PH•L6 Psychosocial Pressure